 - and many more…..

 Most tropical plants will grow well in terrariums just make sure you group plants that have the same moisture and light requirements together.
-At Sunnyside we carry a whole line of Fairy Gardening plants that would be well suited to terrariums.

 If you want to use succulents and cacti they would be better suited to an open terrarium.
 These plants are adapted to dry climates so open, unsealed terrariums keep the air free of excess moisture.